Skip to Content

 This section details consequences for persons charged with possessing substances that fall into Penalty Groups 3 and 4.
 Sometimes you will see offenses for POCS involving these Penalty Groups called “Possession of a Dangerous Drug” or PODD.

-What is the Maximum Punishment for a Class B Misdemeanor
+Maximum Punishment for Class B Misdemeanor Drug Charges

 Typically, the maximum punishment for a Class B misdemeanor is a maximum of 180 days in the county jail facility and a fine not to exceed $2,000 or both.
 A POM case in an amount under two ounces is a Class B misdemeanor in Texas.
 A first offense DWI is a Class B misdemeanor.
 A POM charge in an amount more than two ounces but less than four ounces is a Class A misdemeanor.

-What is the Range of Punishment for Class A Misdemeanor
+Range of Punishment for Class A Misdemeanor Drug Offenses

 In order for the State to prove “possession”, they must demonstrate that the accused (1) exercised control, management, or care over the substance, and (2) the accused knew the matter possessed was contraband.
 Your lawyer must be able to mount a defense to one of these two prongs in a possession case.

-Also, we can negotiate your case with the State to a plea agreement that does not involve a conviction.
+Also, our drug possession defense attorney can negotiate your case with the State to a plea agreement that does not involve a conviction.
 Typically, these agreements may involve drug classes and community service.

-Other counties in the hill country such as a Kerr County POM or a Kendall County POCS may be met with a little more aggressive State action.
+Other counties in the hill country, such as Kerr County POM or Kendall County POCS, may be met with a little more aggressive State action.
 People in Kerrville, Fredericksburg, and the adjacent counties tend to be a bit more conservative than their fellow Texans in Austin.

-If you or a loved one has been charged with any drug related charge in Austin or the Texas hill country, give our firm a call immediately so we can discuss your options and get to work for you.
-We are committed to help you avoid conviction and get your life back on track.
+If you or a loved one has been charged with any drug-related charge in Austin or the Texas Hill Country, give our firm a call immediately so our drug possession defense attorney in Austin can discuss your options and get to work for you.
+We are committed to helping you avoid conviction and get your life back on track.

 Call us today at (512) 858-8611 to learn how we can help you.